History of Diesel fuel in Timeline

 Diesel fuel

-1911: Crude oil Diesel engine at the World's Fair
+1911: Diesel Engine at World's Fair

-1993: Introduction of EN 590 standard
+1993: Introduction of EN 590 Standard

-In 1993, the DIN 51601 standard was superseded by the EN 590 standard in the European Union.
+In 1993, the DIN 51601 standard was replaced by the EN 590 standard within the European Union.

-2000: Sulfur content reduction in EU
+2000: Sulfur Content Reduction in EU

-2006: Transition to ULSD in the US
+2006: Transition to ULSD in the United States

 In 2006, the United States began transitioning to Ultra-Low Sulfur Diesel (ULSD) with the adoption of more stringent emission standards.

-2009: Introduction of Euro 5 standard
+2009: Implementation of Euro 5

 June 1, 2010: Mandatory ULSD in the US

-2016: Availability of ULSD
+2016: Prevalence of ULSD